 - Bankers’ View of Capital Markets and Mine Financing - multiple round tables about recent deals, M&A, restructurings, where, how and who is raising capital, what issues are most prominent in investors' minds.

 - Evaluating, Structuring Finance and Funding of Mining Companies and Projects including discussion of alternative capital sources, royalties, streaming, debt, project finance, pre-payments, and off take agreements.

 - Analysts’ View of Metals and Minerals Markets - multiple panels about global metals, mining, technology, energy and battery market trends, including discussion about supply, demand, and prices for base, precious, industrial and critical metals

-- Technology, Smart Data, Innovation - multiple panels by leading experts and advisers about the industry using data and innovation to manage operating and capital costs and risk, as well as to stay compliant with changing standards and regulations
+- Technology, Smart Data, Innovation - multiple panels by leading experts and advisers about how the industry uses data and innovation to evaluate and manage operating and capital costs and risk, and to stay compliant with changing standards and regulations

-- Managing Changes of Rules and Regulations - multiple panels about best practices and anticipating and managing in an ever-changing regulatory landscape, including tax codes and standards involving sustainability and societal and political risk
+- Managing Changes of Rules and Regulations - multiple panels about best practices and anticipating and managing in an ever-changing, complex regulatory landscape, including tax codes and standards involving sustainability and societal and political risk

 - Engaging Stakeholders For Success - multiple panels about non-technical and communal, regulatory rules and best practices and case studies involving mining and infrastructure development and finance - impacted by societal, economic, and technical issues